nostr-dev-kit/ndk/README.md

 ### Fetch a user's profile and publish updates

-You can easily fetch a user's profile data from `kind: 0` events on relays.
+You can easily fetch a user's profile data from `kind:0` events on relays.
 Calling `.fetchProfile()` will update the `profile` attribute on the user object instead of returning the profile directly.
 NDK then makes it trivial to update values and publish those updates back to relays.

 ```ts
 const pablo = ndk.getUser({